hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/i06-Profiling.md

 + Dynamic Profiling
     + Automatic fingerprinting of the endpoint based on several probes
-        + ISE needs to be configured to listen for probes
+        + ISE: listen for probes
-        + NAD needs to be configured to send probes
+        + NAD: send probes
     + RADIUS, highly recommended
-        + Inspects RADIUS attributes from the authentication Request
+        + Inspects RADIUS attributes from the Access Request
         + Inspects RADIUS accounting for IP-MAC binding, required for NMAP scanning or DNS resolution of endpoint
         + Used also for IOS Device sensor feature, supported starting with 15.0(2) on switches and 7.2.110.0 on WLC